global-asp/asp-source/en/0315_sakimas-song.md

 ##
 Sakima loved to sing songs.

-One day his mother asked him, “Where do you learn these songs from, Sakima?”
+One day his mother asked him, "Where do you learn these songs from, Sakima?"

 ##
-Sakima answered, “They just come, mother.
-I hear them in my head and then I sing.”
+Sakima answered, "They just come, mother.
+I hear them in my head and then I sing."

 ##
 Sakima liked to sing for his little sister, especially, if she felt hungry.